 With that said, besides the trauma-informed approaches, there are certain “gold standards” for treating trauma symptoms.

 This means that there is both research and clinical evidence that these approaches work for many people who have experienced traumatic events.

 CBT is often considered the first line of defense against trauma.

 It works by helping you identify unhelpful thought patterns, learn coping skills to deal with difficult situations, and gain a better understanding of why other people behave the way they do, according to the APA.

-There is no set time period for how long this method takes.
+There is no set time period for how long CBT takes to help you heal from trauma.
 It can be a few months to several years, depending on progress.

 Prolonged exposure (PE) therapy

 Since most people want to avoid anything that has to do with trauma, this modality teaches you how to gradually confront the feelings associated with a trigger in a safe environment, according to the APA.